ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 A Force stop action triggers a power cycle reset of the virtual server instance.
 {: note}

-For more information, see the [Create instance action](/apidocs/vpc#create-instance-action) in the Virtual Private Cloud API documentation.
+For more information, see the [Create an instance action](/apidocs/vpc/latest#create-instance-action) in the VPC API.

 ## Start a virtual server instance by using the API
 {: #start-virtual-server-instances-api}